Are seen in both men and women and are from the same embryological tissues in both sexes.

 Between 65-75% of lymph travels to the lymph nodes in the armpit or axilla.

-The lymph drainage is important with breast cancers and possible metastasis (movement of cancer to another part of body)
+The lymph drainage is important with breast cancers and possible metastasis (movement of cancer to another part of the body)

-Galactorrhea is milk production unrelated to pregnancy or breast feeding
+Galactorrhea is milk production unrelated to pregnancy or breastfeeding

-Breast play an important role in human sexual behavior.
+Breasts play an important role in human sexual behavior.

 Plastic Surgery

-- can be cosmetic or reconstructive surgery
+– Can be cosmetic or reconstructive surgery

-- can follow mastectomy, or removal of breast
+– Can follow mastectomy or removal of breast

-- reduction is also common
+– Reduction is also common

-- augmentation often occurs with implants
+– Augmentation often occurs with implants